msoneal0/MRCI/docs/intern_commands/to_peer.md

 ### Summary ###

-send/receive any data directly with a client connected to the host that has accepted your p2p request or the peer's p2p request.
+send/receive any data directly with a client connected to the host.

 ### IO ###